 edit Economic Issues

 Economic conservatives believe that the private sector can provide most services more efficiently than the government can.
-They also believe that government regulation is bad for businesses, usually has unintended consequences and should be minimal.
-So they favor a small government that collects lower taxes and spends less.
-Liberals believe that many citizens rely on government services for healthcare, unemployment insurance, health and safety regulations and so on.
+They also believe that government regulation is bad for businesses, usually has unintended consequences, and should be minimal.
+With many conservatives believing in "trickle-down" economics, they favor a small government that collects fewer taxes and spends less.
+In constrast, liberals believe that many citizens rely on government services for healthcare, unemployment insurance, health and safety regulations and so on.
 So liberals favor a government that taxes more and spends more to provide more services to citizens.
 Some good examples of this policy split are the Environmental Protection Agency (liberals think it's vital and some conservatives want to abolish it or scale down its role), and the Medicare and Medicaid programs: liberals want to expand the program and conservatives believe the government should provide vouchers so citizens can buy insurance privately.

 In the early part of the twentieth century, liberals - especially those in Britain - were those who stood for laissez fair capitalism.
 In more recent times, however, the nomenclature seems to have reversed.